piotrmurach/finite_machine/README.md

   event :start, :neutral => :first
 ```

-Once specified the **FiniteMachine** will create custom methods for transitioning between the states.
+Once specified, the **FiniteMachine** will create custom methods for transitioning between each state.
 The following methods trigger transitions for the example state machine.

 * ready